MrJ-v2-718/AchilleanAutomata/SaraTheStardewSocialite/README.md

 	PLEASE BE ADVISED:
 ---------------------------------------------------------------------------------------------------
-A runaway Java bot cannot be turned off.
-This means if you accidentally touched your mouse or keyboard, even though I explicitly told you not to, then the program will continue to run until it's done.
+A runaway Java bot can be unweildy.
+The only way to stop it is by holding down the power button on your PC or Ctrl+C in the terminal.
+The former is a last result.